sashaaro/burrowMQ/README.md

 cargo test
 ```

-By default, integration tests automatically launch the embedded AMQP server (BurrowMQServer) on port 5672 and then connect to it using lapin.
+By default, integration tests automatically launch the embedded AMQP server (BurrowMQServer) on port 5672, and then connect to it using lapin.
+All tests are designed to be compatible with standard AMQP 0.9.1 implementations and should work identically with RabbitMQ.

 If you want to test against a real RabbitMQ instance or BurrowMQ, you can disable the embedded server and use an external one instead: